Tag Archives: Churches of Brantley County GA

 The pulpit, or “the stand’ as it’s known by these congregations, is always oriented at the side of the meeting house.

-An infant burial of 1901 is the earliest I could located in the cemetery, but there are many Brantley county pioneer families represented here.
+The earliest headstones date to the turn of the last century.
+An infant burial of 1901 is the earliest I could locate in the cemetery, but there are many Brantley county pioneer families represented here.

 This church was founded in 1842 and joined the Alabaha Association (Crawfordite) in 1905.
 They joined the Satilla River Association in 1969.
 The congregation disbanded in 1991.
 I’m not sure when the present structure was built.